 We offer an environment for both lecture and lab activities in our approximate ten thousand five hundred [10,500] square feet facility.
-We have lab and a patient examination area for use in the Acute/Clinical Technician program.
-Included in this area are phlebotomy chairs, an electric patient bed, EKG machine, phlebotomy supplies, etc. In addition, there is equipment for professional dental assisting training and consists of five dental operatories, a dental lab, digital x-ray as well as film x-ray equipment, ten computer stations with Dentrix dental software, and digital projectors.
+We have lab and patient examination areas for use in the Comprehensive Dental Assisting program.
+There is equipment for professional dental assisting training and consists of five dental operatories, a dental lab, digital x-ray as well as film x-ray equipment, ten computer stations with Dentrix dental software, and digital projectors.
 The campus also contains equipment appropriate for use in the Comprehensive Medical Assistant program.
 Included are an exam table, phlebotomy chair and supplies, centrifuge, Cintex Urine Analyzer, EKG machine, autoclave, and microscopes.
-There is also equipment for the Diagnostic Medical Sonography | Abdomen, Obstetrics and Gynecology program.
-Included are, three Philips IU22 units, two Siemens Acuson Sequoia 512 units, and one GE Voluson E8.
-The exposure to three different machines will enhance the learning environment for our students by preparing them to utilize a variety of equipment before entering the career field.
+There is also equipment for the Diagnostic Medical Sonography programs.
+Included are, three Philips IU22 units, two Siemens Acuson Sequoia 512 units, two Phillips IE33 machines, and one GE Voluson E8.
+The exposure to various machines will enhance the learning environment for our students by preparing them to utilize a variety of equipment before entering the career field.
 Additionally, dimming switches are installed in this classroom to meet the lighting needs for operating the previously mentioned equipment.
 Our Veterinary Assistant program houses an Idexx Lasercyte Hematology Analyzer, an Idexx Catalyst One Blood Chemistry Analyzer, an Idexx Stat Spin Centrifuge as well as a Microhematocrit Centrifuge.
 The lab also contains a refractometer, various phlebotomy supplies, a dentistry machine, an anesthesia machine and anesthetic monitor, and a pulse oximeter.
+Our Practical Nursing lab has simulated patient-care environments to emulate both a hospital setting and long term care facility.
+The Practical nursing lab is the proud home of two JUNO mannequins and two GERi mannequins that are anatomically correct.